almightyzeus/draftly-gmail/README.md

 - Approval creates a Gmail draft so the user can inspect it in Gmail before sending.
 - User style learning is implemented by retrieving recent outbound emails and including them as examples in the OpenAI prompt.
 - The app keeps the human-in-the-loop requirement by never sending generated text automatically.

+## Known limitations:

+- The project is optimized for local Docker Compose deployment and demo usage rather than production cloud deployment.
+- Backend and frontend tests are passing with coverage above the MVP target.
+- Send retry/backoff is not fully implemented.
+- Send idempotency requires a key and prevents obvious duplicate status transitions, but it is not a complete production-grade idempotency store.
+- Gmail threading is implemented with Gmail thread IDs and reply headers, but should be hardened further for production.
+- Preferences and logs are exposed as basic APIs but do not yet have full frontend screens.

 ## Future Improvements